BenKohn2004/Target_Practice/README.md

 Epee: Epee is designed so that it will light when the A and B lines close.
 The light will not illuminate if the controller senses that one of the targets was hit with the epee.

 Foil: Foil is accomplished by breaking the contact between the B and C lines.
 There is a sleep mode which will turn the LED lights off after 5 seconds.
 Plugging in the foil and then hitting a target again will wake up the LED lights.
+The foil will give Blue Lights if none of the targets are hit or Green Lights if a target is hit when the connection between the B and C lines is broken.

 Saber: Saber will light when a target is hit, closing the C line to one of the targets.
 The reaction time for Saber will light up 2 of the 3 regions on the addressable LED Strip and the fencer should strike the unlit portion.
 The light color will change regardless of the region struck, but the correct region hit will yield a green light while incorrect will be blue.